mirzask/cards/content/Valvular Disorders/Aortic Stenosis.md

 ![[Aortic Stenosis-20240920194206117.webp]]
 # Diagnosis

+## Physical Exam

+Clues to *severe* AS
+- Delayed carotid upstroke (Pulsus parvus et tardus)
+	- LV has a hard time generating outward flow across a very tight valve → you can imagine that the flow will overall be diminished with a reduced stroke volume, and ∴ you can expect a delay in flow from the apex to the carotid artery (apical carotid delay) or from the brachial to the radial artery (brachioradial delay)
+- Sustained apical impulse
+- Late peaking murmur
+- Absent (or diminished) S2 heart sound
+	- because the valves and the leaflets are so calcified they're inflexible, and so they just close with less vigor

 ## Stages of AS Severity

+- **Stage A** are those patients who are at risk for aortic stenosis, like they have aortic sclerosis or thickening of the aortic valve or [[Rheumatic Heart Disease|rheumatic heart disease]] or prior radiation.
+	- 🔑 these patients do *not* have a hemodynamic problem or valve tight enough to cause issues (yet)
+- **Stage B** is the <u>progressive</u> stage, including both **mild** and **moderate** aortic stenosis
+- **Stage C** denotes *asymptomatic* **severe** aortic stenosis
+	- **C1**: preserved EF
+	- **C2**: reduced EF
+- Stage D is *Sx* **severe** aortic stenosis

 | Stage | Definition                                                                                                                           | Valve Anatomy                                                                                                                                                                                                                            | Valve Hemodynamics                                                                                                                                                                                                 | Hemodynamic Consequences                                                                                                            | Symptoms                                                                                                             |
 | ----- | ------------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------- |